Written by Tomas Meskauskas on

 After uninstalling Savings App, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Remove Savings App from browsers:

 Remove malicious add-ons from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Excellent Apps related entries (SavingsApp) and disable this entry.

-If you continue to have problems with removal of Savings App, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the savings app, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.